pankti09/Tutorial-on-Pandas/README.md

 # Tutorial-on-Pandas
-In this, I have shared programs on tutorial on Pandas.
+In this, I am going to share programs on tutorial on Pandas.